uniwix/casioplot/README.rst

     Module ``casioplot`` from Casio calculator for Computers.

 This can help to develop python programs in your computer and run it before you put it in your calculator.
-Due to it's customazibility, this package can also be used as simple way to draw at a pixel level.
+Due to it's customization ability, this package can also be used as simple way to draw at a pixel level.

 .. image:: https://raw.githubusercontent.com/uniwix/casioplot/master/docs/source/images/colours.png
-    :alt: A colorfull image
+    :alt: A colorful image

 .. image:: https://raw.githubusercontent.com/uniwix/casioplot/master/docs/source/images/3D_cube.png
     :alt: A 3D cube